swedish christmas traditions

 The BEST Swedish Christmas songs (that I would recommend adding to your Christmas playlist) are:

-- Hej, Mitt Vinterland (more upbeat and cheerful)
+• Hej, Mitt Vinterland (more upbeat and cheerful)

-- Jul, Jul, Strålande Jul (beautiful and haunting – one of my favourites)
+• Jul, Jul, Strålande Jul (beautiful and haunting – one of my favourites)

-- Låt Mig Få Tända ett Ljus (has a sad melody, makes me miss my Swedish grandparents – but such beautiful melody and lyrics)
+• Låt Mig Få Tända ett Ljus (has a sad melody, makes me miss my Swedish grandparents – but such beautiful melody and lyrics)

-You can find many of these songs on Spotify or YouTube, and many of the lyrics posted online.
+You can find many of these songs on Spotify or YouTube, and many of the lyrics are posted online.

-8. Watching Donald Duck
+9. Watching Donald Duck

-It’s become an unspoken rule that the whole family sits down to watch Donald Duck on Christmas Eve.
+Yes, you read that right.
+Watching Donald Duck (“Kalle Anka”) has been a phenomenon in Sweden since 1960.
+It’s become an unspoken rule that the whole family sits down to watch Donald Duck in Swedish on Christmas Eve.

 It’s not even necessarily always a Christmas episode of Donald Duck, just a regular one.

-Swedish Traditional Christmas Food
+Swedish Traditional Christmas Food (Julbord)

 I’ve already gone over some of the Swedish baked goods and drinks that fill our homes with that warmth and holiday spirit.
 But these are the things you will find on the julbord (Swedish Christmas dinner table)